craftcms/docs/docs/cloud/headless-apps.md

 ---
-description: Reliably connect a headless site to a Craft Cloud environment.
+description: Reliably connect a headless app to a Craft Cloud environment.
 ---

 # Headless

 Craft Cloud uses advanced bot detection and makes a best effort to prioritize human traffic.
-This creates a challenge for headless sites: all content retrieval is automated and often arrives in concentrated bursts during static builds and background revalidation.
+This creates a challenge for headless apps: all content retrieval is automated and often arrives in concentrated bursts during static builds and background revalidation.